Fully constrained mass matrix: Can symmetries alone determine the flavon vacuum alignments?: Vacuum Alignment in Flavor Space

 In this section, we briefly review the salient features of model building using flavons.
-Specifically we discuss the construction of the Majorana mass matrix involving three families of right-handed neutrinos\footnote{The principles discussed here are applicable for charged-leptons and quarks as well.}.
-The three neutrino states are assumed to form a triplet under a discrete flavour group, in general a subgroup of the continuous group, $U(3)$.
-Since the neutrinos are assumed to transform as a triplet under the flavour group, we calculate the tensor product expansion of two such triplets.
-This expansion gives rise to several neutrino-neutrino terms which transform as multiplets under the flavour group.
-Flavons also transform as multiplets under the flavour group.
-The neutrino-neutrino multiplets and the corresponding flavon multiplets (conjugates) couple, leading to flavour group invariant mass terms.
-In model building, once we settle on a suitable flavour group and a set of flavon multiplets, there are two questions that determine the mass matrix.
-What are the values of the coupling constants that appear along side the invariant mass terms and how are the flavon VEVs aligned?
-We discuss these aspects in the rest of this section.
+Even though the principles discussed are applicable for modeling mass matrices involving various fermions, here we study the Majorana mass matrix involving three families of right-handed neutrinos.
+The three neutrino states are assumed to form a triplet under a discrete flavor group, in general a subgroup of the continuous group, $U(3)$.
+To construct the Majorana mass terms, we calculate the tensor product expansion of two such triplets.
+This expansion gives rise to several neutrino-neutrino terms that transform as various multiplets under the flavor group.
+We theorize the existence of flavons that also transform as multiplets under the flavor group.
+The neutrino-neutrino multiplets and the corresponding flavon multiplets (conjugates) couple, leading to flavor group invariant mass terms.
+Through SSB, the flavons acquire VEVs.
+These VEVs and the coupling constants appearing along with the invariant mass terms constitute the Majorana mass matrix.

-Corresponding to each of the invariant mass term we associate a coupling constant.
-These coupling constants are independent of each other and their values are arbitrary from a theoretical point of view, i.e.~neither the flavour symmetries nor the features of the flavons can be used to predict them.
-However, the presence of coupling constants could be an advantage when the aim of the model is to explain only certain features of the mass matrix while leaving other features untouched, i.e.~the coupling constants in the model allows us to leave a few degrees of freedom within the mass matrix unconstrained by the theory.
-If the unconstrained features are experimentally known, we can fit our model with the data and subsequently determine the values of the coupling constants.
-Else, the values of these constants are left unknown.